-- the issuance and sale of common units by us to the underwriters pursuant to the underwriting agreement; - the issuance and sale of common units, phantom units, restricted units and options under our existing employee benefits plans, including sales pursuant to "cashless-broker" exercises of options to purchase common units in accordance with such plans as consideration for the exercise price and withholding taxes applicable to such exercises; - the issuance and sale of common units pursuant to our distribution reinvestment plan; - the potential sale of certain common units held by the affiliate of Shell pursuant to an outstanding purchase option.
-The maximum number of common units that may be acquired pursuant to this option is that number of common units equal to the aggregate purchase price of \$50,000,000 divided by 0.935 times the average closing price of our common units on the New York Stock Exchange during the 20-day trading period terminating five trading days prior to the date 90 days from December 31, 2004.
-The reference date for making this calculation may be deferred by an additional ten trading days under certain circumstances; or - the filing of a "universal" shelf registration statement on Form S-3, which may also include common units of selling unitholders; provided, that (1) we and our affiliates remain subject to the 60-day lock-up period with respect to any common units registered under any such registration statement,
+- the issuance and sale of common units by us to the underwriters pursuant to the underwriting agreement; - the issuance and sale of common units, phantom units, restricted units and options under our existing employee benefits plans; - the issuance and sale of common units pursuant to our distribution reinvestment plan; or - the potential sale of certain common units held by the affiliate of Shell pursuant to an outstanding purchase option.
+The number of common units that may be acquired pursuant to this option is that number of common units equal to the aggregate purchase price of \$50,000,000 divided by 0.935 times the average closing price of common units on the NYSE during the 20-day trading period terminating five trading days prior to the date 90 days from December 31, 2004.
+The reference date for making this calculation may be deferred by an additional ten trading days under certain circumstances.